United States Statutes at Large

 The United States Statutes at Large, commonly referred to as the Statutes at Large and abbreviated Stat., are an official record of Acts of Congress and concurrent resolutions passed by the United States Congress.

 Each act and resolution of Congress is originally published as a slip law, which is classified as either public law (abbreviated Pub.L.) or private law (Pvt.L.), and designated and numbered accordingly.
 At the end of a congressional session, the statutes enacted during that session are compiled into bound books, known as "session law" publications.
-The session law publication for U.S. Federal statutes is called the United States Statutes at Large.
-In that publication, the public laws and private laws are numbered and organized in chronological order.
+The United States Statutes at Large is the name of the session law publication for U.S. Federal statutes.
+The public laws and private laws are numbered and organized in chronological order.

 U.S. Federal statutes are published in a three-part process, consisting of slip laws, session laws (Statutes at Large), and codification (United States Code).

 Codification

 Large portions of public laws are enacted as amendments to the United States Code.
 Once enacted into law, an Act will be published in the Statutes at Large and will add to, modify, or delete some part of the United States Code.
 Provisions of a public law that contain only enacting clauses, effective dates, and similar matters are not generally codified.
 Private laws also are not generally codified.

 Some portions of the United States Code have been enacted as positive law and other portions have not been so enacted.
 In case of a conflict between the text of the Statutes at Large and the text of a provision of the United States Code that has not been enacted as positive law, the text of the Statutes at Large takes precedence.